News Values in Journalism Definition Types and Examples

 News Values in Journalism

 Print journalism is one of the primary forms of journalism in mass media, following broadcast and online journalism.
 It has different forms of journalism: art journalism, investigative journalism, sports journalism, and yellow journalism.
 The journalists focus on news value to collect and publish news through newspapers.
-The news value in journalism has become crucial in justifying the importance of the news leads and story.
+The news value in journalism has become crucial in justifying the importance of the news leads and stories.

 The 12 News Values in Journalism are: